remotion-dev/remotion/packages/gcp/readme.md

 - sprinkle quietFlagProvided() throughout
 - time for uploading to GCP Storage Bucket is always 0ms
 - add LS, RM, RMALL subcommands

+### Render command

+- Create API that just makes a post request to Cloud Run, to perform render
+- Use lambda one for inspiration